10 Ways to Spot a Good Therapist

 4. Good therapy encourages and models accurate, honest, and timely feedback and communication.

 Video games are hugely popular.
-One reason is because people who play a lot can improve a lot.
+One reason is that people who play a lot can improve a lot.
 They improve because the video game environment provides timely, consistent, unflinching, and accurate feedback: You kill the bad guy, you move to level 2; the bad guy kills you, you repeat level 1.
 Likewise, clients improve when they receive timely, accurate feedback in therapy.

 Many of our encounters with people outside the therapy room are mannered, circumspect, or shallow.
 Many are touched by deceit, or plagued by inattention.
 Our communications in the world often seek to obscure rather than reveal our true intents, to avoid the truth rather than confront it.
 We are often afraid to say what we truly feel and think; afraid to hurt and be hurt; afraid that our secrets will leak out and be used against us.
 Truth may set us free.
 But more than we want to be free, we want to belong and get along, because that’s how we survive and keep safe.
 What is the right to privacy, if not the right to withhold truth, to maintain a distance between how we present ourselves and who we are, to keep our truths to ourselves?
 Out there in the social world, truth can be dangerous.

 Truth is safe in good therapy.
 Therapy creates a space that invites, expects, and is quite purposely designed for frank, probing, and revealing dialogue.
 It’s a safe space for clients to express themselves honestly, get to understand their true feelings, and work with the therapist to figure out how to use that information in their journey toward healing.